Queenstown Fly Fishing Expeditions

 Late season: 1st April – 31st May

-Heli-Access – We have many rivers that are only easily accessible by helicopter from Queenstown or Wanaka so if you prefer we can organize heli fly fishing expeditions to get into remote back country areas.
-Please note that a NZ full season license and back country stamp may be required for trips of this nature.
+Heli-Access – We have many rivers that are only easily accessible by helicopter from Queenstown or Wanaka so if you prefer we can organize helicopter fly fishing expeditions to get into remote back country areas.
 If you really want to unlock some of the very best fishing in New Zealand, day outings by helicopter can be arranged by talking to your guide and worked to fit in with the best weather during your stay in then area.
 This allows unparalleled access to the wildest and most remote of streams, some of which may never have been fished by another angler all season.
 These add-ons will incur an additional expense for the helicopter and landing permits.
 NB.
 POA for heli-fishing trips.